 While you can work in any part-time job you like, if possible, find a job that is closely related to your course or degree.
 This will help you build meaningful connections with the people working in your desired industry.

 Check this page for Job Opportunities.

-We hope that this guide gave you a better perspective and insight into the things involved with studying and working in Australia as international students.
+We hope that this guide gave you a better perspective and insight into the things involved with studying and working in an Australian international college.

 If you’re planning to work and study in the land down under, consider getting in touch with a Work and Study in Australia Agency or institution like London College to jumpstart your journey.